• Skip to primary navigation

 Step 4: Add the meatballs to the sauce.
 Cover the pot and continue to cook on medium-low heat.

-Do not stir the meatballs in until they have been cooking in the sauce for 15 minutes.
+Do not stir the meatballs until they have been cooking in the sauce for 15 minutes.
 Otherwise, they will fall apart.
 Add water if you notice the liquid level getting low.
-This can happen if you are using ground chicken or turkey because they have a lower fat level.
+This can happen if you use ground chicken or turkey because they have lower fat levels.

 Step 5: Gently use a spoon to stir the meatballs.
-Use a meat thermometer to ensure your meatballs are 165º F if you are cooking chicken or turkey meatballs and ground beef to 145º F (minimum.)
+Use a meat thermometer to ensure your meatballs are 165º F if you cook chicken or turkey meatballs and ground beef to 145º F (minimum.)

 Slow Cooker Directions: